mateo0203/bibliowiz/README.md

 # bibliowiz
-Google Chrome extension used to display references on research papers bodies
+Google Chrome extension used to display references on the body of Research Papers